jwrdegoede/kernel-driver-workshop/README.md

 # My first kernel driver workshop

 Workshop attendees will be given an USB (CH341T) to I2C converter + an I2C SHT40
 temperature/humidity sensor.
-The workship involves writing a simple kernel driver to read the temperature and humidity from this sensor.
+The workshop involves writing a simple kernel driver to read the temperature and humidity from this sensor.

 This git repo contains a driver for the CH341T i2c_adapter driver and